 Joppa Preserve

-Joppa Preserve is maintained by the City of Dallas.
-To report maintenance issues, please call the Dallas Parks and Recreation Department at (214) 671-0234.
+Joppa Preserve is maintained by the City of Dallas and their municipal park regulations, including hours of operation, apply.
+To report maintenance issues, please call the Dallas Parks and Recreation Department at (214) 670-1923.